TheEmidee/JenkinsFileGenerator/documentation/unrealconfig.md

 ```
 This feature works by using Buildgraph in an Unreal Engine project.
-It requires that you also use [PyScripts](https://github.com/TheEmidee/UEPyScripts), which can be inside your game project or in a separate folder.
+It requires that you also use PyScripts https://github.com/TheEmidee/UEPyScripts, which can be inside your game project or in a separate folder.

 In a nutshell, this is how this feature works:
 1. Before generating any text to output in the Jenkinsfile, this feature will run the module `uepyscripts.run.buildgraph` by passing the buildgraph.target and buildgraph.properties, as well as the `Export` parameter.
 This will generate a JSON file that will contain all the tasks that need to be executed.